Quick Tips on How to Beach Responsibly

 If you’re fishing on the beach, please remember to collect and dispose of any broken or used fishing line, hooks or non-organic bait.
 Abandoned fishing equipment can pose a potential threat to the wildlife and environment above and beneath the sea.

-If you plan to bring your dog to the beach, please be sure to visit one that is dog friendly.
-Make sure to clean up after them for the sake of the beach cleanliness and to ensure the same quality experience for other beachgoers.
+If you plan to bring your dog to the beach, please check before you go to be sure that is dog friendly.
+Always bring a leash with you and make sure to clean up after them.
+This is for the sake of the beach cleanliness and to ensure the same quality experience for other beachgoers.

 If you see trash on the beach (even if it isn’t yours) we encourage you to be an advocate for clean beaches and dispose of it yourself.
 If you want to go the extra mile, there are a number of beach clean ups or adopt a shore programs you can participate in.
 For more information on how to volunteer and make a difference in Southwest Florida, visit www.klcb.org/coastal-cleanup.html or http://www.cleanbeaches.com/beaches.html